Oikos: Men

 A man was the head (kyrios, κύριος) of the household.
 The kyrios was responsible for representing the interests of his oikos to the wider polis and providing legal protection to the women and minors with whom he shared his household.
-Initially the kyrios of an oikos would have been the husband and father of offspring.
-However, when any legitimate sons reached adulthood the role of kyrios could, in many instances, be transferred from the father to the next male generation.
+Initially the kyrios of an oikos was the husband and father of offspring, but when any legitimate sons reached adulthood, the role of kyrios was transferred from the father to next male generation in many instances.
 When a son was given his portion of the inheritance, either before or after his father had died, he was said to have formed a new oikos.
 Therefore, new oikoi were formed every generation and would continue to be perpetuated through marriage and childbirth.

 The relationship between father and son was bound intrinsically to the transfer of family property: a legitimate son could expect to inherit the property of his father and, in return, was legally obligated to provide for his father in his old age.
 If a son failed to care for his parents he could be prosecuted and a conviction would result in the loss of his citizen rights.
 However, sons were not compelled to maintain their fathers in their old age if they had not provided them with a skill.
 Furthermore, the heir to an inheritance would also be required to perform burial rites at the deceased's funeral and continue to provide annual commemorative rites.
 This would have been an extremely important consideration for the Athenians, who were notoriously pious.